Here are the questions we're asked most frequently. If there's anything we've missed, don't hesitate to get in touch.

 I am elated to say that Hourglass has made my transition to the UK a smooth and easy one.
 Claire was very helpful in guiding me through the process and provided me with all the information I needed.
 I would definitely recommend Hourglass if you decide to relocate to the UK to teach.

 Congratulations!
 The past few years have been challenging to say the least.
-Schools were definitely at the eye of the Covid storm, and trainee teachers were also affected.
-Many trainee teachers have been able to keep calm and carry on.
-Many have had ‘unique’ training experiences including remote teaching practice, additional time to deepen their subject knowledge through remote study and the chance to engage with further training online.
-With any luck, your experience has been more positive than not?
-If not, try our tips for turning things around and making sure you have the best possible start to your teaching career: Make the most of technology Keep in touch with your mentor, course contacts and colleagues.
+Schools are always at the eye of the storm, and trainee teachers can't help but be affected by what else is going on.
+We hope you've enjoyed your experience as a trainee.
+Why not try our tips for turning things around and making sure you have the best possible start to your teaching career?
+Make the most of technology Keep in touch with your mentor, course contacts and colleagues.
 Maintaining contact will allow you to monitor your professional progress, tick off personal objectives, and provide much-needed support.
 Make the most of the newly invigorated digital resources to keep on top of CPD opportunities.
 Think about what free time you have, and realistically assess what you have the time and energy to achieve.
 Extend your subject knowledge through podcasts, online research or documentaries and if you learn something new or even look at your subject from a different angle it will be time well spent.
 Use downtime effectively When you’re teaching full time it can feel like there is no time to reflect on what you’re doing on a day-to-day basis.
 Whether it’s a scheme of work, particular lesson plans or departmental processes, taking this opportunity to reflect on what you’ve done, and where you’re going with things could be invaluable.
 Find your perfect job Assessing the teaching job market may not seem easy right now.
 It’s pretty hard to read.
 Lots of teachers decided to put their job search on hold until things settled down.
 Schools have been juggling a whole lot of variables while they try to work out what their staffing requirements will be - sometimes on a day to day basis.
 In our experience, schools, like their teachers, would rather be prepared.
 There are always good jobs out there, and we can help you find the right one.
 Research and preparation Preparation is key.
 Take some time to get your CV up to scratch.
 Even if you’re asked to complete an application form, thinking this through and having the information at your fingertips will save time in the long run.
 Take a look at our CV guide here.
 Don’t forget the value of desk research – you can find out a lot of useful information online.
 It is, of course, sensible to start with the most recent Ofsted report and what it has to say about your area of interest.
 Googling the school is also a good idea.
 One of our teachers discovered that a new head caused a stir when he imposed new school uniform standards – and used isolation and detention penalties to enforce them.
 Whilst the coverage was 'colourful' at times, it allowed the teacher to get a flavour of the school, its values and behaviour management policies.
 You’ll be able to build on your desk research at interview, but remember that knowledge is power when you’re choosing a new school.
 Remote interviews Many of our client schools are now comfortable with video interviews.
 For candidates, the most important thing is to grasp the opportunity to demonstrate your strengths.
 You might not be able to deliver an interview lesson, but there's a good chance you'll be asked questions about your classroom style and how you would handle certain situations.
 Find out more about how to succeed at long distance interviews on our overseas page.
 And finally, do you have any questions?
 Avoid your mind going blank at the end of an interview.
 Have a list of questions which you would like to have answered.
 Most ECTs will want to know how schools are planning to support their young teachers at this time and how their mentor programme is structured.
 Upload your CV now for your free online consultation!Read more

 The perfect CV